ssciwr/guidelines/general/README.md

 ## Code review

 Code review - involving your collaborators in any changes you made to the code and vice versa - increases the chance of errors being detected early.
 Furthermore, it also aids knowledge transfer and keeps you up to date what features are being implemented.
-Code review is easy to incorporate in your work flow through `github actions`.
+Code review is easy to incorporate in your work flow through `github pull requests`.